phr34k0/proxmark3/Installation_Instructions/Windows-Installation-Instructions.md

 7) Copy all the contents of proxmark3 folder into the proxspace pm3 folder

-8) return to the runme.bat and change directory into the pm3 folder Please note you will need to use the / syntax as you are using BASH.
+8) Return to the runme.bat and change directory into the pm3 folder Please note you will need to use the / syntax as you are using BASH.

+9) Get the latest commits
+`git pull`

+10) CLEAN COMPILE
-To build the project type make clean && make all.
+`make clean && make all`

-In most cases the Proxmark III needs to be flashed with the just compiled firmware for details see Firmware upgrading the Proxmark III.
+11) Flash the BOOTROM & FULLIMAGE
+`client/flasher.exe comX -b bootrom/obj/bootrom.elf armsrc/obj/fullimage.elf`

+12) Change into the client folder
+`cd client`

-To run the Proxmark III client type ./client/proxmark3.exe COM1 where COM1 is the USB port of the Proxmark III.
+Assuming you have Proxmark3 Windows drivers installed you can run the Proxmark software where "X" is the com port number assigned to proxmark3 under Windows.

+13) Run the client
+`proxmark3.exe comX`

-Check your firmware revision on the Proxmark III with hw ver
+14) Check your firmware revision on the Proxmark III with hw ver

 For basic help type help.
 Or for help on a set of sub commands type the command followed by help.
 For example hf mf help.

-### Build and run

 - Clone fork
 `git clone https://github.com/RfidResearchGroup/proxmark3.git`

-- Get the latest commits
-`git pull`

-- CLEAN COMPILE
-`make clean && make all`

-Assuming you have Proxmark3 Windows drivers installed you can run the Proxmark software where "X" is the com port number assigned to proxmark3 under Windows.

-- Flash the BOOTROM & FULLIMAGE
-`client/flasher.exe comX -b bootrom/obj/bootrom.elf armsrc/obj/fullimage.elf`

-- Change into the client folder
-`cd client`

-- Run the client
-`proxmark3.exe comX`